-Author Silvia Colloca shares a recipe from her new book Simple Italian: The Essentials of An Italian Home Cook.
+Author Silvia Colloca shares a recipe from her book Simple Italian: The Essentials of An Italian Home Cook.
 Here is Silvia’s recipe for Basic Vegan Pasta Dough and an excerpt from her new book.

 Have you ever tasted homemade orecchiette in Puglia?
 Or vacationed in Tuscany and eaten forkfuls of fat homemade spaghetti called pici?